taylorkergan/ENME502/Raw Data Example/README.md

-# IMU From MMS Sensors, for a Single Trial
+# IMU From MMS Sensors for a Single Trial